Density-Ratio Weighted Behavioral Cloning: Learning Control Policies from Corrupted Datasets

-\textbf{Reward Poisoning:} The bottom row of Figure~\ref{fig:main_results} demonstrates environment-specific vulnerabilities.
+\textbf{Reward Poisoning:} The bottom row demonstrates environment-specific vulnerabilities.
 Although the state-action pairs remain valid, inverted rewards create conflicting learning signals.
-But BC algorithms will not be affected by reward signals much as they depend on State Action pairs, so Weighted BC maintains 80--90\% of baseline performance in HalfCheetah and Ant.
-In particular, BRAC fails in Ant and Walker2d environments, with returns dropping below $-1,000$.
+BC algorithms are less affected by reward signals as they depend on state-action pairs, so Weighted BC maintains 80-90\% of baseline performance in HalfCheetah and Ant.
+BRAC fails in Ant and Walker2d, with returns dropping below $-1,000$.